 - Get individualized instruction and critique in the field as well as classroom

-The workshop will kick off on Friday May 26, 2017 at 3:00 PM at the Comfort Inn & Suites at Maplewood in Montpelier, VT with a short reception and slideshow and then it’s into the field we go to make images.
-There is no “set” daily schedule, rather we keep things flexible in order to best respond to the weather and light available for making images.
-Typically, we’ll be out for sunrise, shoot until mid morning and then take a break for a meal and brief rest.
-We’ll convene in the conference room for instruction, post processing and critique during the mid-day hours when the light is typically less conducive to photography.
+The workshop will kick off on Thursday evening May 28, 2020 in Montpelier, VT with a short opening reception, slideshow and instructional program.
+There is no “set” daily schedule during the workshop, rather we keep things flexible in order to best respond to the weather and light available for making images.
+Typically, we’ll be out for sunrise each day, shoot until mid morning and then take a break for a meal and brief rest.
+We’ll convene in a classroom space for instruction, post processing and critique during the mid-day hours when the light is typically less conducive to photography.
 We’ll then head back out into the field in the late afternoon and evening, ending our session after sunset.
 The workshop will conclude on Sunday after our morning shoot with plenty of time to return to the hotel for a normal check out.